 the proofs throughout the semester.
 The lowest quiz grade will be

-There will be one midterm exam during class, on
+There will be one midterm exam during class

-There will be fortnightly homework assignments from the textbook, which can be found below along with the due date and time.
+There will be fortnightly written assignments which can be found below along with the due date and time.

 - Late homework will not be accepted.